dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

 That is a long list of complicated functionality!
-Making it all work relatively quickly has many pieces, so lets have a look at how they all get implemented in DuckDB.
+Making it all work relatively quickly has many pieces, so lets have a look at how they all get implemented in dataminer.

 ### Pipeline Breaking